-Region: Energy Community support for sustainable infrastructure projects25.
-March 2020. / SEE Energy News
+Region: Energy Community support for sustainable infrastructure projects, SEE Energy News

 The Energy Community groups for electricity, gas and oi, discussed, at the meetings held on 18 and 19 March, the methodology for assessing the potential candidate Projects of Energy Community Interest (PECI) and Projects of Mutual Interest (PMI) submitted by project promoters, verifying that they meet the eligibility criteria defined in the Regulation (EU) 347/2013 on guidelines for trans-European energy infrastructure.